The Inner Ecology of Leadership

 Will sessions be recorded?

-How does the sliding scale work?
+How does the sliding scale work, and are there scholarships available?

 Lead from wholeness.
 Act from love.